mooinglemur/zsmkit/README.md

 from the main project directory.
 This will create `lib/zsmkit.lib`, which you can build into your project.

 You will likely want to include the file `src/zsmkit.inc` into your project as well for the library's label names.

+## Alternative builds

+For non-ca65/cc65 projects, there is one existing option.
+The build can produce the file `lib/8010.bin` by calling `make incbin`
+This file can be included at orign $0810 in your project.
+The jump table addresses can be found the file `src/zsmkit8010.inc`.

 ## Prerequisites